Graph theoretical approach to conformal correlators: The conformal squid: The conformal metric

-\subsubsection{Unit squid in general weight space}
+\subsection{Unit squid in general weight space}

-Since $R_N$ has taken care of the covariance of the metric determinant, $\Omega_N$ has no choice but to be conformally invariant, so it must be a function of the ${\tilde u}_{ij}$ invariants constructed from the ${\tilde w}_{ij}$ as in \ref{complete_set_of_generalised_conformal_invariants}.
-In order to study it, we need to write its form explicitly, without sacrificing any generality.
+Since $R_N$ has taken care of the covariance of the metric determinant, $\Omega_N$ has no choice but to be conformally invariant, so it must be a function of the ${\tilde u}_{ij}$ invariants constructed from the ${\tilde w}_{ij}$ through similar expressions to \eqref{complete_set_of_generalised_conformal_invariants}.
+To study it, we need to write its form explicitly without sacrificing any generality.
 Let us start with a tentative guess and refine our approach as needed.

-We may always define in a similar fashion as before, i.e. by removing any freedom granted by the conformal transformation's parameters $J_i$, the unit squid reference configuration $\tilde{w}_{ij}$.
+We may always define in a similar fashion as before, i.e., by removing any freedom granted by the conformal transformation's parameters $J_i$, the unit squid reference configuration $\tilde{w}_{ij}$.
 For instance, the $N=4$ unit squid metric is of the form

-and we immediately see that \bea \ut_{24} &=& \frac{\tilde{w}_{23} \tilde{w}_{14}}{\tilde{w}_{13} \tilde{w}_{24}} = \frac{1}{\tilde{w}_{24}} \Rightarrow \tilde{w}_{24} = \frac{1}{\ut_{24}}\nonumber\\ \ut_{34} &=& \frac{\tilde{w}_{23} \tilde{w}_{14}}{\tilde{w}_{12} \tilde{w}_{34}} = \frac{1}{\tilde{w}_{34}} \Rightarrow \tilde{w}_{34} = \frac{1}{\ut_{34}} \eea (and similarly $\tilde{w}_{ij} = \ut_{ij}^{-1}$ for the other invariants for $N>4$), thus implying that
+and we immediately see that \bea \ut_{24} &=& \frac{\tilde{w}_{23} \tilde{w}_{14}}{\tilde{w}_{13} \tilde{w}_{24}} = \frac{1}{\tilde{w}_{24}} \Rightarrow \tilde{w}_{24} = \frac{1}{\ut_{24}} , \nonumber\\ \ut_{34} &=& \frac{\tilde{w}_{23} \tilde{w}_{14}}{\tilde{w}_{12} \tilde{w}_{34}} = \frac{1}{\tilde{w}_{34}} \Rightarrow \tilde{w}_{34} = \frac{1}{\ut_{34}} \eea (and similarly $\tilde{w}_{ij} = \ut_{ij}^{-1}$ for the other invariants for $N>4$), thus implying that

+Note that in conventional CFT the angular part is in general an arbitrary function of the invariants \eqref{complete_set_of_generalised_conformal_invariants} which are constructed from the lengths of the edges of the complete graph; see the left sketch of Fig. \ref{fig:graphs}.
+Here, it is the determinant of the metric, as given in \eqref{ang_part_correlator_via_metric}, that plays the role of this function and is dependent on the set of invariant elements $\tilde{w}_{ij}$ or, equivalently, $\ut_{ij}$.
+These, in turn, may depend on the conventional invariants \eqref{complete_set_of_generalised_conformal_invariants} in general in an arbitrary fashion, making the two descriptions equivalent.
+In both descriptions the specific form that this function takes for a given correlator within a given physical system can be fixed by operations that go beyond the basic rules.
+In CFT it is the OPE that unlocks the fixing process.
+In this work, we only make some preliminary remarks regarding the fixing process in the following.